petebrew/dccd-webui/NEWINSTALL.md

 The following packages are required on your development machine to build the DCCD packages:

- * **Java JDK 7**  - Currently the development team is using Java 7 but are aiming to move to Java 8 soon.
-Testing has not begun with Java 8 yet.
+ * **Java JDK 8**  - A recent version of Java 8 should be used.
 Both Oracle and OpenJDK versions have been used successfully
  * **Eclipse** - Currently the development team is using v4.4 - Luna but others are likely to work fine too.
 Within Eclipse you will also need the following add-ons
     * JiBX plugin
     * m2e - Extensions Development Support